Georgia State Route 270: History

 SR 270 was established in 1950 along the same alignment as it travels today, except that the western terminus was just north of Sale City, with the section from Doerun to its eastern terminus paved.
 By 1953, the section from the Mitchell-Colquitt County line to Doerun was paved.
 By 1957, the road's western terminus was moved to Sale City, and the whole length was paved.

 Major intersections

-Bannered route
+Spur route

 State Route 270 Spur (SR 270 Spur) is a 0.7 mi spur route that exists entirely within Doerun.

 The spur route begins in the western part of Doerun, at an intersection with the SR 270 mainline (Ticknor and Greenough Roads).
 It heads east along Bay Avenue.
 Just past the intersection with Peachtree Street, the route becomes known as Bay Street and crosses over the same Norfolk Southern Railway line that the SR 270 mainline crosses over.
 It continues to the east until it meets its eastern terminus, an intersection with SR 133 in the southeast part of Doerun.

 There is no section of SR 270 Spur that is included as a part of the National Highway System.